 While applying for a private loan it is important to know the two main types of private loans out there - School-certified and Direct to Consumer Loans.
 School certified loans are disbursed directly through the college and direct to consumer loans are paid directly to the borrower.

-Although direct to consumer loans are more popular, they have a high fraud rate so the number of lenders that offer these loans are quite less.
+Although direct to consumer loans are more popular, they have a high fraud rate so the number of lenders that offer these loans is quite less.

 It takes 3 to 10 weeks for you to receive a loan from a private lender.